Background

 select(source_mat_id, isotope, timepoint, total_abundance, volume) |>

-From this table, we can notice a few things.
+From Table 1, we can notice a few things.
 First, there are 15 total samples - 5 with timepoint 0, and 5 each with 16O or 18O isotopes.
 Second, some sources do not have a standard isotope designation, but instead say “Time0”.
-This is a special allowed isotope type flagging these sources as unfractionated, and therefor no EAF value will be calculated for them.
+This is a special allowed isotope type flagging these sources as unfractionated, and therefore no EAF value will be calculated for them.
 Third, the volume column is the same for all samples which indicates that the total_abundance is already standardized to the same volume.
-Indeed if we look at the column that total_abundance was derived from we can tell from the name that it is a copy number to a standardize amount of soil (16S copies per gram of soil).
+Indeed if we look at the column that total_abundance was derived from we can tell from the name that it is a copy number standardized to a consistent amount of soil (16S copies per gram of soil).

 example_qsip_growth_object@source_data@total_abundance

 As mentioned above, the growth workflow requires the EAF values to be calculated first.
-Note, we are running with allow_failures = TRUE, but still with a minimum of 4 labeled and 4 unlabeled fractions.
+The workflow follows the same pattern as the standard qSIP workflow: filter features, run resampling, and calculate EAF values.
+Note that we are running with allow_failures = TRUE, but still with a minimum of 4 labeled and 4 unlabeled fractions.

 q <- run_feature_filter(example_qsip_growth_object,